willcd/module5-project/README.md

 It is structured identically to the Python Q&A dataset, but includes posts with all tags.
 Limiting it to the 'Python' tagged posts creates issues with how it's modelled and validated.

+#### Introductory reading on tags

+I found this article to be inspiring and gave me a good feel for the broad strokes and diversity of tags in the data:
+* <a id="https://minimaxir.com/2018/02/stack-overflow-questions/">A Visual Overview of Stack Overflow's Question Tags</a>

 ### Methodology and Goals

 The goal is a model that can provide suggested tags to a user, before they post their question.
 Users are given an entry field to enter tags, but it only auto-completes when you start typing.
 This can enable better and faster tagging for users, and facilitate better searching and generation of 'related post'-type features on the site.